-Financial instruments owned-Corporate and other debt.
-During 2014, the Company reclassified approximately \$43 of certain Corporate and other debt, primarily CDOs and corporate bonds, from Level 3 to Level 2.
-The Company reclassified these CDOs and corporate bonds as external prices and/or spread inputs for these instruments became observable and certain unobservable inputs were deemed insignificant to the overall measurement.
+Financial instruments sold-Corporate and other debt.
+During 2015, the Company reclassified approximately \$80 of certain Corporate and other debt, primarily corporate bonds and ABS, from Level 3 to Level 2.
+The Company reclassified these corporate bonds and ABS as external prices and/or spread inputs for these instruments became observable and certain unobservable inputs were deemed insignificant to the overall measurement.